braindef/word-stats/readme.txt

 * Stats are cached as post metadata when the post is saved.
 * Added a Readability Index column to the edit posts list that shows an aggregate of all indexes.
 * Fixed a short PHP open tag.
-* Added an options page.
+* Added a settings page.
 * Added option to disable R.I. column.
 * Added option to disable total word counts.